NortekSupport/nucleus_driver/nucleus_driver/README.md

 Any asserts occurring during operation will be stored on the Nucleus device.
 For debugging purposes these asserts can be downloaded and sent to Nortek during support tasks.

-to set the path for assert download
+To set the path for assert download
 ```python
 PATH = 'path/to/asserts/folder'
 driver.set_assert_path(path=PATH)
 ```

-the driver will create an assert folder within the specified path for the download.
+The driver will create an assert folder within the specified path for the download.
 If no path is specified the current path is used.

 To download the data use the assert_download function